-Field of ViewHow wide the camera is able to take: On average it is about 150˚.But I personally like about 130˚ the best because I find it to have a good balance between wide angle and distortion.
+But I personally like about 130˚ the best because I find it to have a good balance between wide angle and distortion.

 Look at the battery life instead of the battery capacity as that will give you a more accurate indicator of how long the camera can last.

 Most action cameras with the waterproof case have a waterproof index of 30m which means you’ll be fine doing light water activity with it such as surfing or kayaking but if you’re using it for more heavy water events such as diving or swimming, the minimum I’ll recommend would be 45m.

 I have separated my top recommendations by different price point.

-If you’ve any thoughts or questions regarding action cameras or anything in general, please feel free to comment down below!If not, thanks for dropping by and have a great day! 🙂
+If you’ve any thoughts or questions regarding action cameras or anything in general, please feel free to comment down below!